Chart Color Schemes

 AreaSearch assessment positions Pyrmont ahead of most Australian regions for employment performance

-However, health care & social assistance is under-represented, at 7.8% of Pyrmont's workforce compared to Greater Sydney's 14.1%.
-The area functions as an employment hub with a ratio of 1.5 workers per resident, attracting workers from surrounding areas.
-In the year ending September 2025, Pyrmont saw its labour force decrease by 1.3% and employment decrease by 1.7%, leading to a rise in unemployment by 0.4 percentage points.
-Meanwhile, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
-State-level data from NSW up to 25-Nov-25 shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts indicate that while overall employment is expected to grow by 6.6% over five years and 13.7% over ten years, growth patterns differ significantly between industry sectors.
-Applying these projections to Pyrmont's employment mix suggests local employment should increase by 7.3% over five years and 14.4% over ten years.
+However, health care & social assistance is under-represented, at 7.8% compared to Greater Sydney's 14.1%.
+The area hosts more jobs than residents, with a ratio of 1.5 workers per resident.
+Between September 2024 and August 2025, Pyrmont's labour force decreased by 1.3%, employment fell by 1.7%, leading to a 0.4 percentage point rise in unemployment.
+Meanwhile, Greater Sydney saw employment grow by 2.1% and labour force by 2.4%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Pyrmont's industry mix suggests local employment could increase by 7.3% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment